okfn/docker-ckan/README.md

 # Docker Compose setup for CKAN

-**Note**: :warning: This is a work in progress.
-There is likely to be issues so use with caution :warning:

 This is a set of Docker images and configuration files to run a CKAN site

 It is largely based on two existing projects: